 The three main types of mortgages are fixed-rate, variable-rate, and adjustable-rate.

-Adjustable-rate mortgages function in a similar way to variable-rate mortgages in that the interest rate you pay fluctuates based on the market rate.
+- Adjustable-rate mortgages function similarly to variable-rate mortgages in that the interest rate you pay fluctuates based on the market rate.
 However, your monthly mortgage payments will remain fixed.
 Instead, more or less of the payment will go towards paying down the principal, depending on which way rates go.
-For example, if interest rates rise, more of the fixed payment will go towards the interest and less towards paying down the principle.
+For example, if interest rates rise, more of the fixed payment will go towards the interest and less towards paying down the principal.